Swasthx/Swasthx-documentation/docs/Workflows/branching-strategy.md

+---
+layout: default
+title: Branching Strategy
+---

-Swasthx Branching Strategy & Deployment Policy
+# Swasthx Branching Strategy & Deployment Policy

 This document outlines our Git workflow structure, naming conventions, and CI/CD rules for contributing to the Swasthx API backend repository.
 All developers must adhere to this standard to maintain a clean, secure, and automated release process.